130 pages of arrest documents released in Barry Morphew case

 CHAFFEE COUNTY, Colo.
 (KDVR) — Arrest documents containing 130 pages of information were released Monday in the case against Barry Morphew.

-On Friday, a judge ruled that the prosecution presented probable cause that there is a reasonable belief that Morphew may have committed murder.
+On Friday, a judge ruled that the prosecution presented probable cause that there is a reasonable belief that Morphew may have committed murder in his wife Suzanne Morphew’s disappearance on Mother’s Day 2020.

 The judge set bond at $500,000, cash only, which was posted by Morphew and he was released from jail around 1 p.m.
 Monday.
 Morphew will be required to pay for and wear an ankle monitor.
 He also will be required to stay in Chaffee County, not with his daughters in Gunnison County.